-A travel and tourism course offers vocational training for the industry and helps you develop strong business management and communication skills, broadening your job prospects
+A travel and tourism course offers vocational training and helps you develop strong business management and communication skills, broadening your job prospects

 Jobs directly related to your degree include: